sanika-karwa/-Entertainment-Bot-/README.md

 # Entertainment Bot
-A virtual assistant powered by **Rasa 2.0** which provides suggestions for entertainment options like podcasts, books and music based on our mod and what we wish to see.
+A virtual assistant powered by **Rasa 2.0** which provides suggestions for entertainment options like podcasts, books and music based on our mood and what we wish to see.

 #### Instructions to run: